ldsands/UsefulCodeSnippets/other_software/pandoc_commands.md

 # References
 ```

-## other formatting tricks
+## Other Formatting Tricks

-- you can include any raw language (be careful about what you can or want to process)
+- You can include any raw language (be careful about what you can or want to process)
-    - e.g. you can open xml to modify word documents this example below adds a pagebreak directly to a word document (since it uses open xml)
+    - For example you can open xml to modify word documents this example below adds a pagebreak directly to a word document (since it uses open xml)
-    - you can also set these up through [lua filters](#lua-filtershttpsgithubcompandoclua-filters)
+    - You can also set these up through [lua filters](#lua-filtershttpsgithubcompandoclua-filters)
-        - this is probably a better option but a bit more complicated
+        - This is probably a better option but a bit more complicated
-    - note: with the code below there is a "-" before the three grave accent keys you need you must not use the "-" it is used here due to formatting issues
+    - Note: with the code below there is a "-" before the three grave accent keys you need you must not use the "-" it is used here due to formatting issues

     ```pandoc
     ```{=openxml}